-We are a past California Distinguished School honoree, a California Purple Star School and multi year California Honor Roll award winner.
-We review our scope of Montessori instruction in relation to the California Common Core Standards and work to intertwine the curriculum.
-Our onsite Montessori-blend classrooms have a state credentialed teacher and a teaching assistant in the classroom.
-Our school enjoys ongoing collaboration with effective instructional strategies, careful curricular programmatic planning and sequencing, Response to Intervention (RTI) academic programs and social-emotional skill supports that are in place for students.
-We share a campus and all academic support systems with Lone Tree School.
-Together, Wheatland Charter Academy and Lone Tree School operate with Renaissance as our school culture and incentive program.
-We hold student rallies and recess activities to recognize student achievement with academics, social growth and behavior elements that, together, help us to encourage and support the growth and success of the whole child.
+Our school has been a three-time Title I Academic Achievement Award winner, a California Distinguished School, a California Purple Star School and a multi year California Honor Roll school.
+Our staff believes that our assessment scores and student progress are due to collaboration with effective instructional strategies, program planning and sequencing in both language arts and math, Response to Intervention (RTI) academic programs and our social-emotional skill supports in place for students.
+As a district, we adopt curriculum that is state adopted and standards-based.
+Computer-based programs are used to supplement curriculum.
+We hold student Renaissance rallies and recess activities to recognize student achievement with academics, attendance and behavior elements that, together, help us to encourage and support the growth and success of the whole child.
+We work diligently with our families to support the whole student with a keen focus on optimizing instruction and school activities for students, to include positive attendance to school.